 Pain affects the autonomic nervous system, so try to ingenerate a parasympathic response (rest and digest).
 Breath is a primary way the autonomic nervous system is controlled, have a bunch of breathing practices written on index cards that you can easily follow, or use recorded breath and relaxation exercises.
 Meditation is another way to calm an over active nervous system.
 It is easy to find recorded meditations online.
 Both of these techniques may be too challenging when your pain is high.
-Try deep slow pressure on body parts that are not in pain first, then try the painful areas.
-What makes you slow down?
-A cup of your favorite tea, while you carefully attend to the sensation of it down your throat and into your torso.
-Experiment.
+Try deep slow pressure on body parts that are not in pain.